10DLC outbound SMS registration tips

 Your messaging terms and conditions must include:

-• Message frequency disclosure
+- Message frequency disclosure.

-• "Message and data rates may apply" disclosure
+- "Message and data rates may apply" disclosure.

 Subscriber messages

 For any use case, you must have a method to respond to customers when they text your phone number with opt-in, opt-out, or HELP keywords.
 Automation is not required, responses can be handled manually.
+For the best approval odds, we recommend following the templates below for each subscriber message category.

-Subscriber opt-in Provide an opt-in keyword (prefilled with START).
+Provide an opt-in keyword (prefilled with START).
 The opt-in message must include:

-• Message frequency disclosure
+- Message frequency disclosure.

-• "Message and data rates may apply" disclosure
+- "Message and data rates may apply" disclosure.

-• HELP instructions ("Text HELP for help")
+- HELP instructions ("Text HELP for help").

-• STOP instructions ("Text STOP to stop receiving messages")
+- STOP instructions ("Text STOP to stop receiving messages").

-Opt-in example:
+Opt-in template:

-Subscriber opt-out Provide a response when a customer replies STOP.
+Provide a response when a customer replies STOP.
 The opt-out message must include:

 Opt-out example: